voicegain/platform/ANNOUNCE.md

 * /sa/call API supports call event marking which is utilized in the SA App to highlight various parts of the call
   * NOTE: there is a known issue with the offset for the markers being somewhat off - this will be fixed in a patch
 * API for outbound calling that is used by Copilot
-* Copilot User may reques Call Notes genration after internal transfer
+* Copilot User may request Call Notes generation after internal transfer

 **Key changes related to Transcribe APP**